PScherling/Windows-PKI-Setup-Toolkit/README.md

-# Windows-PKI-Setup | Active Directory Certificate Services (AD CS) Automation Toolkit
+# Active Directory Certificate Services (AD CS) Automation Toolkit

 ## 📖 Overview
 This repository contains a full suite of **PowerShell scripts** to automate the deployment, configuration, and management of **Microsoft Active Directory Certificate Services (AD CS)** for both **Root** and **Subordinate (Issuing)** Certificate Authorities.